Why talking is important for communication and relationships

 Getting help with talking and communication

-Couple counselling can help.
-If your partner doesn’t want to go it’s still worth seeking help, even by yourself.
+If your partner doesn’t want to go to a counsellor it’s still worth seeking help, even by yourself.